 CANADIAN WHISKY MATURES BY THE 1890s

-Richardson said Canadian distillers devised this new blended whisky only since the time they were able to produce “silent spirit”, which he said was “fifteen or twenty or twenty-five years ago”.
-He said before that, distilling technology did not permit rectifying spirit to silent (neutral) status.
-This is confirmed in Tanya Lynn MacKinnon’s masterful study (2000) of the early Ontario distilling industry, the period in which a handful of industrially savvy distillers emerged to dominate the market: Hiram Walker, Gooderham & Worts, Wiser, Corby, and Seagram.
+Richardson testified that Canadian distillers had devised this new blended whisky only since the time they were able to produce “silent spirit”, which he said was “fifteen or twenty or twenty-five years ago”.
+He said before that, distilling technology did not permit rectifying the whisky to silent (neutral) status.
+In other words only long barrel aging produced a clean pleasant taste albeit one not neutral certainly.

-By around the time of Confederation (1867), the most ambitious distillers were using yet newer technology which involved condensing the spirit in a second, rectification column.
+By the time of Confederation (1867), the most ambitious distillers were using yet newer technology which involved condensing the spirit in a second, rectification column.
 The first column got all the alcohol out of the weak cereal beer, the second one brought it to 94% abv or practical neutrality.
 The old charcoal vats were dismantled, and the era of modern distilling arrived.

-The new vodka-like drink didn’t taste like the whisky people remembered from the pot or single column still and charcoal filtering days.
-So Ontario distillers started to add a little of the older whisky type to the silent spirit – all of it aged at least two years after 1890.
+The new vodka-like drink didn’t taste like the whisky people remembered from the pot still or single column still, charcoal filtering days.
+So Ontario distillers started to add a little of the traditional whisky to the silent spirit type, with all of it aged for at least two years after 1890.
 This became the Canadian whisky style, and the original straight whiskeys dropped out of the market.

-While stating that adding real whisky to silent spirit cannot copy real whisky, Richardson stopped short of calling the new form factitious or adulterated.
-Some in the international whisky industry were not so reticent (a group of traditional distillers in Ireland and U.S. bourbon makers.
+While opining that adding real whisky to silent spirit cannot copy real whisky Richardson stopped short of calling the new form factitious or adulterated.
+Some in the international whisky industry at the time were not so reticent including a group of traditional distillers in Ireland and U.S. bourbon makers.

 Note re image above with legend: the image with legend is by Karta24 (Own work – Création personnelle) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 4.0-3.0-2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/4.0-3.0-2.5-2.0-1.0)], via Wikimedia Commons, and was sourced here.
 It is believed available for educational and historical purposes.
 All feedback welcomed.